Azure Virtual Desktop environment

-Learn more about delegated access and how to assign roles to users at Delegated Access in Windows Virtual Desktop.
+Learn more about delegated access and how to assign roles to users at Delegated Access in Azure Virtual Desktop.

-To learn how to set up your Windows Virtual Desktop host pool, see Create a host pool with the Azure portal.
+To learn how to set up your Azure Virtual Desktop host pool, see Create a host pool with the Azure portal.

-To learn how to connect to Windows Virtual Desktop, see one of the following articles:
+To learn how to connect to Azure Virtual Desktop, see one of the following articles: